Bible Verses About Anxiety, Fear, and Worryand How To Overcome

 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.” - Matthew 6:34

-Now that we've shared a few bible verses, there's a video by Dr. Frankie L. McLean JD and after we'll continue with the article.
+Now that we've shared a few bible versesabout anxiety and overcoming fear, there's a video by Pastor Tony Evans, and after we'll continue with the article bible study.

 Boldness and Courage are two must-haves for the Christian who intends to shine brightly in and through the Lord Jesus Christ.

 "Every woman and every man on a mission for God must be willing to stand up and be counted.
 God favors the bold and courageous in Him."

 Be Bold and Courageous

 Yes, boldness and courage are two important must-haves for Christians who intend to run and fulfill the visions that God has given them for their lives in Christ.
 But, so many when they come up against opposition back down and give up.
 But I want to encourage you, during this bible study, that we are not of the type that backs down.

 The wicked flee when no man pursueth: but the righteous are bold as a lion.
 (Proverbs 28:1)

 Let’s access the boldness that you need to defy the world’s low expectations and step into God’s plan and purpose for your life in Christ.
 But, in order to do so, I must first help you to see what’s available to you.

 Are you ready?
 Let’s go.